Stenosis

 • Steroid injections

 For moderate to severe cases, your doctor may recommend surgical options such as laminectomy, foraminotomy, or spinal fusion.
-If you want to know more about the treatment, feel free to contact Hart Garner, MD, and schedule an appointment.
+If you want to know more about the treatment, feel free to contact Dr. Hart Garner to schedule an appointment.